Published in

 In Scandinavia, you must be very wise to add each element in a way they don’t look overloaded.
 Metal is one of them that you must include in your interiors.
 I remember the last time my close relative read something from a recognized magazine and added all the elements randomly in an unarranged way, which certainly looked like a hooker’s dress.
 Please don’t bring that into your Scandinavian interiors unless your fantasies allow you to.

-For metal, let us keep it simple and go for the Viking silver metalware.
+For metal, you can keep it simple and go for the Viking silver metalware.
 Now not to stress much, but your dining area can perfectly flaunt them.
 I would advise you to visit India’s local silver shops and give them a form with handmade craftsmanship.
 Or if you want to buy online, visit Georg Jensen’s website.
 One of the finest examples of Scandinavian metalware comes with the epic Maya cutlery series designed by Tias Eckhoff for North Stalpress.

 6. Plastic.